thymeleaf/thymeleaf-docs/Thymeleaf-Spring3.md

 </form>
 ```

-This is quite consistent with any other uses of `th:object,` but in fact this
+This is consistent with other uses of `th:object,` but in fact this
 specific scenario adds some limitations in order to correctly integrate with
 Spring MVC's infrastructure: